TRU American Manufacturing Index

 US Technology-Intensive Manufacturing needs Production Process Sophistication to Maintain its Global Position and Build Domestic Production!U.S Manufacturing Competitiveness Global Rank • Manufacturing Index 2000-2017 • Manufacturing Output Ranking

 TRU Group Inc, Tucson AZ, USA Toronto ON preview of website release November 01, 2017- Manufacturing engineering consultants TRU says that in the era of the Trump Administration its 2015 observations that US manufacturing “falls short on Production Process Sophistication compared to its competitors" has even more relevance.
 US manufacturing now ranks an abysmal 9th position globally on production process sophistication.
 TRU president Edward Anderson says "Going forward 2017, TRU projects tough times for manufacturing and the need for the aggressive implementation on advanced manufacturing could not be more urgent.
+R&D expenditures relative to output by US manufacturers has not increased since 2008.
 The current level of manufacturing capacity utilization at 75.2% (latest 3rdQ 2017) is too low and we believe the index is set to fall further longer term.
 Although by mid-2017 the US dollar was weakening - providing some short term relief relief for US manufacturers against foreign competitors.
 But longer term a radical strategic change must be made to how products are manufactured in the United States.
 US Manufacturing lacks a solid competitive foundation - it ranked only 16th globally in "nature of competitive advantage" The reality is that US manufacturing faces huge challenges with or without the stress inherent in the radical changes in the trade policies envisaged by the Trump Administration".
 Unfortunately, the Trump debacle in the Presidents Manufacturing Council (dissolved by him August 16, 2017) signals further challenges for manufacturing as CEO' distance themselves from the President.
 See Industry Production (IP) Chart above right titled "US Manufacturing Index with and without Tech Intensive"since 1988.
-For period 1990-2018 see left a truly compelling direct comparison between "conventional" versus "high-tech" manufacturing capacity utilization (updaded february 2018)
+For period 1990-2018 see left a truly compelling direct comparison between "conventional" versus "high-tech" manufacturing capacity utilization (updated July 2018)

 TRU Group Inc, Tucson AZ, USA Toronto ON release May 18, 2015 - Manufacturing engineering consultants TRU says that the US focus on Technology Intensive Manufacturing* is good but more implementation (and less talk) would contribute greatly to a stronger domestic production capability overall.
 TRU president Edward Anderson says the US domestic technology intensive manufacturing should be performing better compared to the conventional production and may be held back by management timidity.
 Seems that since the 2001 recession (when fabless or off-shore manufacturing were in vogue) production strategies have strayed off course".